raj2729/amazon-clone-theme/README.md

-# amazon-clone-theme
+# bootstrap-drawer

-Amazon Clone Theme create using Bootstrap 4 for MERN Project
+Bootstrap addons that provide drawer ( sidebar menu ) for bootstrap 4.x.x.

+Please check demo page for documentation and example.